 Students here are engaged well beyond the classroom, library, and law clinic walls.
 When tropical storm Irene devastated Vermont, they left campus to help neighbors clean the muck and debris from their homes.

-Student life is a varied scene at Vermont Law School.
+Student life is a varied scene at Vermont Law and Graduate School.
 It's rural and it's sophisticated.
 One day can be spent lobbying Congress on an internationally important environmental case, and the next day may bring an Ultimate Frisbee competition with faculty and friends.
 All of this takes place in a state known for its natural beauty and strong sense of community.